Magnetism and Matter Class 12 Notes

 The magnetic field is directly proportional to magnetisation and is expressed as Bm= μ0M; where μ0 is the permivity of vaccum that appears in Biot-savart law.

-Another formula in Magnetism and matter class 12 notes is M= χH where χ is called magnetic susceptibility and is a dimensionless quantity. magnetic Susceptibility is small and positive for materials.
+Another formula is M= χH where χ is called magnetic susceptibility and is a dimensionless quantity. magnetic Susceptibility is small and positive for materials.
 Such materials are called paramagnetic.
 Some materials are called Diamagnetic in which magnetic susceptibility is small but negative.

 μ = μ0μr = μ0 (1+χ).